 With this, you can see who has the best throw, the most accurate flight or the longest flight.
 You can have the starting point at different distances or heights and have the kids predict where the airplane might go.

 All of these fun activities can be adjusted for children of different ages and for one child versus a small group.
-You can be sure to entertain children for an afternoon - or several - with the activities listed above.
 Give yourself the chance to cut down on hearing "I'm bored."
 Everyone will be happier!